Damian Paletta

-Damian Paletta is an American journalist who is currently the economics editor for The Washington Post.
-He was previously a White House correspondent for The Wall Street Journal.
+Damian Paletta is an American journalist who is currently the Washington bureau chief for The Wall Street Journal.
+He was previously a reporter and editor at the Washington Post and a White House correspondent for The Wall Street Journal.

 Education

 Paletta received a B.A. from Boston College in 1999.
-He completed a M.S. in Journalism at the University of Missouri in 2002.
+He completed a M.S. in journalism at the University of Missouri in 2002.

 Career

-Paletta started at The Wall Street Journal as a reporter covering the fall-out from the 2008 financial crisis.
-In 2011, Paletta won the Scripps Howard Raymond Clapper Award and the Sigma Delta Chi award for Washington correspondence.
+Paletta started at The Wall Street Journal as a reporter covering the 2008 financial crisis.
+In 2011, Paletta won the Washington Reporting Raymond Clapper Award and the Sigma Delta Chi award for Washington correspondence.

 After the 2016 presidential election, Paletta was named a White House correspondent covering the new Trump administration for The Journal, until he joined The Post in 2017 again as a White House reporter but this time focusing on economic policy.

 Paletta was appointed senior economics correspondent before being named economics editor in 2019.
 He has appeared on WNYC, C-SPAN and MSNBC.

+Paletta returned to the Wall Street Journal as its Washington bureau chief in February 2024.